 Insert the following paragraph and Table 8-3a (Poll Type) after Table 8-3(Control Frame Extension).
 The changes are based on 802.11 REVmc D1.1:

 The Poll Type field is 2 bits in length.
-The Poll Type bit 0 is bit 14 and Poll Type bit 1 is bit 15.
 The following indication is only valid when Power Management field is set to 1.
-Otherwise, when Power Management field is set to 0, the Poll Type bits are reserved.
+Otherwise, the Poll Type bits are reserved.